jmdevy/jmdevy.github.io/_posts/2024-5-29-phone-clock-stand.markdown

 * [**Engineering Plastics Joining Techniques**](https://web.archive.org/web/20230602222325/https://techcenter.lanxess.com/scp/americas/en/docguard/Joining_Guide.pdf?docId=77016){:target="_blank"}{:rel="noopener noreferrer"}

 ## **Product Features**
 What are we designing?
-Well I, the author, wanted a simple stand that holds my Iphone on its side while charging at night.
-This will allow me to [**StandBy**](https://support.apple.com/guide/iphone/use-standby-iph878d77632/ios){:target="_blank"}{:rel="noopener noreferrer"} to have a bedside clock.
+I wanted a simple stand that holds my Iphone on its side while charging at night.
+This will allow me to use [**StandBy**](https://support.apple.com/guide/iphone/use-standby-iph878d77632/ios){:target="_blank"}{:rel="noopener noreferrer"} to have a bedside clock.
 Here's what I want:
 * Simple and heavy plastic base
 * Rubber feet to reduce sliding
 * Adjustable back for adjusting phone angle